grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /metrics
 ```

-Returns the metrics for the running Cortex service in the Prometheus exposition format.
+This endpoint returns the metrics for the running Grafana Mimir service in the Prometheus exposition format.

 ### Pprof